ajoslin103/knex-mysqlssh-dialect/README.md

 This package would not have been possible with the fine work of the developers and maintainers of [at least] the following packages

 [AdonisJS](https://adonisjs.com/) [Knex](http://knexjs.org/) [mysql-ssh](https://github.com/grrr-amsterdam/mysql-ssh) [mysql2](https://github.com/sidorares/node-mysql2) [ssh2](https://github.com/mscdex/ssh2)

+Some inspiration and understanding of Knex dialects came from here: [MariaDB Driver for Knex](https://wildwolf.name/mariadb-driver-for-knex/)

 ## Other